 Reflecting the next morning, I was most surprised by the fact that I never felt "high" in any way—there was never a moment of It's kicking in; I can feel it now like with pain medications or even anti-anxiety drugs.
 Considering it takes time, consistency, and the right dosage to experience the full effect, I continued taking the oil once a day for the next six days.
 Here's what went down.

 I work well under pressure, but being extremely busy at work has almost made me less productive—I'm constantly distracted by email, Slack, and the people around me, to the point where getting my work done becomes difficult.
-This week, however, I've found it easier to put my blinders on, block out all distractions (especially social distractions) and focus on one task at a time.
+This week, however, I've found it easier to put my blinders on, block out all distractions (especially social distractions), and focus on one task at a time.
 I think this is partly related to the lessened anxiety—I feel more frazzled and off task when my anxiety is running high.
 It almost feels like a newfound sense of clarity and calm that enables me to focus.

 Would I say that CBD oil has fundamentally changed my life?
 No. But per the Charlotte's Web website, this is the typical first experience.
-"Anyone who has ever started a new vitamin or supplement routine knows the short answer to how long it takes to kick in is—'it depends,'" reads the article on what to expect from hemp oil.
-"For many newcomers, they're not sure what to imagine, or some anticipate a huge change right away.
+"Anyone who has ever started a new vitamin or supplement routine knows the short answer to how long it takes to kick in is—'it depends.'
+For many newcomers, they're not sure what to imagine, or some anticipate a huge change right away.
 For most of us, though, dietary supplements take time."